NCBI-Codeathons/Domain_HMM_Boundaries/README.md

 **Output**

-If using `RPS-BLAST`, a gff file will be generated containing the following information:
+If using `RPS-BLAST`, a tab delimited file will be generated containing the following information:

 * Known domain IDs
 * Contig locations